OpenCTI-Platform/opencti/docs/docs/administration/segregation.md

 When you import data from a connector, the connector cannot downgrade a marking for the same entity, if a same type of marking is set on it.

-For example, if you create a new observable with same values as Alien Vault data and change marking in the platform as `TLP:AMBER`, when importing data, the platform will keep the highest rank for the same type of markings.
+For example, if you create an observable existing in AlienVault data and set `TLP:AMBER` as the marking, when importing AlienVault data, the platform will keep the highest rank for the same type of markings.